seraphina289/seraphina289/README.md

 ## Hi there 👋
-I believe in open source, strong communities, and empowering the next generation of developers.
+I believe in open source, strong communities and empowering the next generation of developers.